-Rabbi Michael Z. Cahana joined our community in July, 2006, becoming the 18th Senior Rabbi to serve Congregation Beth Israel in Portland, Oregon.
-Leading congregations throughout the East Coast, Rabbi Cahana has strived to create vibrant and inclusive Jewish communities.
-Through his leadership and programming, Rabbi Cahana has reached out to unaffiliated Jews, interfaith families and others who have struggled to find a home in the Jewish community.
+Rabbi Michael Z. Cahana joined our community in July 2006, becoming the 18th Senior Rabbi to serve Congregation Beth Israel in Portland, Oregon.
+Leading synagogues in the Midwest and the East Coast, Rabbi Cahana has strived to create vibrant and inclusive Jewish communities.
+Through his leadership and programming, Rabbi Cahana has reached out to unaffiliated Jews, interfaith families, and others who have struggled to find a home in the Jewish community.
 Rabbi Cahana brings to Congregation Beth Israel his passion for creating a warm, supportive community in which Jewish learning and worship are exciting and engaging.

-Born in Houston, Texas, Rabbi Cahana comes from multiple generations of rabbis including his late father, Rabbi Moshe Cahana, and his older brother.
-Rabbi Cahana began with a career in theater, including acting, directing and theatrical design.
+Born in Houston, Texas, Rabbi Cahana comes from multiple generations of rabbis including his late father, Rabbi Moshe Cahana, and his older brother, Rabbi Ronnie Cahana.
+Rabbi Cahana began with a career in theater, including acting, directing, and theatrical design.
 He later earned an MFA in Architectural Lighting from Parson’s School of Design.
-Soon, however, family tradition of the rabbinic life called him, leading to his ordination in 1994, becoming the first Reform rabbi in his family’s history.
+Soon, however, family tradition of the rabbinic life called him, leading to his ordination in 1994, becoming the first Reform rabbi in his family’s long rabbinic history.
 Rabbi Cahana integrates his rabbinical training with his theater background to create an environment in which prayer becomes an art form.
 During worship, there is an aesthetic of thought, when individual moments can inspire movement and change.

 While studying in Jerusalem, he met his wife, Cantor Ida Rae Cahana who is formerly the Senior Cantor of Manhattan’s Central Synagogue and now serves as Senior Cantor at CBI.
-They live in Portland with their son, David, and triplet daughters Sarit, Liora and Idit.
+They live in Portland with their son, David, and triplets Sarit, Liora, and Idit.

 Rabbi Cahana can be reached via e-mail.